Raystown Lake Fishing Reports May 2026 | Live Updates & Tips

 Parking and facilities make this an ideal location for families and anglers with limited mobility.
 Early morning finds stripers cruising the channel edges just off the point.

 The boat launch area features a gradual depth change perfect for wade fishing.
-Target the weed edges with soft plastics for consistent bass action throughout summer months.
+Target the weed edges with soft plastics for consistent bass action throughout spring months.

 Hawn's Bridge Structure and Tactics